qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

   - vector-search
 ---

+# How to Master Vector Space Exploration with Discovery Search

 When Christopher Columbus and his crew sailed to cross the Atlantic Ocean, they were not looking for America.
 They were looking for a new route to India, and they were convinced that the Earth was round.
 They didn't know anything about America, but since they were going west, they stumbled upon it.

 They couldn't reach their _target_, because the geography didn't let them, but once they realized it wasn't India, they claimed it a new "discovery" for their crown.
 If we consider that sailors need water to sail, then we can establish a _context_ which is positive in the water, and negative on land.
 Once the sailor's search was stopped by the land, they could not go any further, and a new route was found.
-Let's keep this concepts of _target_ and _context_ in mind as we explore the new functionality of Qdrant: __Discovery search__.
+Let's keep these concepts of _target_ and _context_ in mind as we explore the new functionality of Qdrant: __Discovery search__.

+## What is discovery search?

+Discovery search is a powerful tool that lets you explore the vector space in a more controlled way.
+It can be used to find points that are not necessarily close to the target but are still relevant to the search.
+It can also be used to represent complex tastes and break out of the similarity bubble.
+Check out the documentation to learn more about the math behind it and how to use it.

+## Qdrant's discovery search: version 1.7 release

 In version 1.7, Qdrant [released](/articles/qdrant-1.7.x/) this novel API that lets you constrain the space in which a search is performed, relying only on pure vectors.
 This is a powerful tool that lets you explore the vector space in a more controlled way.
 It can be used to find points that are not necessarily closest to the target, but are still relevant to the search.

 You can already select which points are available to the search by using payload filters.
 This by itself is very versatile because it allows us to craft complex filters that show only the points that satisfy their criteria deterministically.
 However, the payload associated with each point is arbitrary and cannot tell us anything about their position in the vector space.
 In other words, filtering out irrelevant points can be seen as creating a _mask_ rather than a hyperplane –cutting in between the positive and negative vectors– in the space.

+## Understanding context in discovery search

 This is where a __vector _context___ can help.
 We define _context_ as a list of pairs.
 Each pair is made up of a positive and a negative vector.
 With a context, we can define hyperplanes within the vector space, which always prefer the positive over the negative vectors.
 This effectively partitions the space where the search is performed.
 After the space is partitioned, we then need a _target_ to return the points that are more similar to it.